zackmdavis/Category_War/where_to_draw_the_boundaries.md

 No. Everything we identify as a joint is a joint not "because we care about it", but because it _helps us think about_ the things we care about.

-_Which_ dimensions of Thingspace you bother paying attention to at might depend on your values, and the clusters returned by your brain's [similarity-detection](https://www.lesswrong.com/posts/jMTbQj9XB5ah2maup/similarity-clusters) algorithms might "split" or "collapse" according to which subspace you're looking at.
+_Which_ dimensions of Thingspace you bother paying attention to might depend on your values, and the clusters returned by your brain's [similarity-detection](https://www.lesswrong.com/posts/jMTbQj9XB5ah2maup/similarity-clusters) algorithms might "split" or "collapse" according to which subspace you're looking at.
 But in order for your map to be _useful_ in the service of your values, it needs to reflect the statistical structure of things in the territory—which depends on the territroy, not your values.

 There is an _important difference_ between "not including mountains on a map because it's a political map that doesn't show any mountains" and "not including Mt.
 Everest on a geographic map, because my sister died trying to climb Everest and seeing it on the map would make me feel sad."